 There are hundreds of various forms used by the IRS to monitor your taxes efficiently.
 With so many of them performing similar tasks, it can be easy to confuse them.
 This seems to be especially true for Forms 8821 and 2848.
 The key difference between the two is that Form 8821 will only allow someone to view your tax information, while Form 2848 will allow them to act on your behalf with this information.

 If you are experiencing any financial issues with the IRS, it’s important to know the distinction between the two.
 An easy way to think about it is that Form 8821 will allow a houseguest to sleep over for a set amount of time.
 Form 2848 would allow them to move in, join the lease, and have their own key.
 It’s important to know what you are authorizing and who is being granted permission.

-The tax resolution professionals at Coast One Tax Group specialize in taxes and disagreements with the IRS.
+The tax professionals at Coast One Financial Group specialize in taxes and disagreements with the IRS.
 For them to help you get a fresh start financially, you will need to fill a Form 8821 before they can get started.
 You will most likely not need to file Form 2848 and grant them Power of Attorney, but it’s possible depending on your specific situation.